JoshuaTHLiu/DataScience/README.md

 # Nuanced Metrics for Measuring Unintended Bias with Real Data for Text Classification

-Goal
+GOAL

 Create an evaluation metric that measures the amount of biases.

-Metric
+The metric is also designed to be  threshold-agnostic and robust to class implance.

+METRIC

 Evaluate metric for each subgroup (identity) and compare to the background data (the rest of the data).

-The metric is also designed to be  threshold-agnostic and robust to class implance.
+Subgroups
+1. positive background
+2. negative background
+3. positive subgroup
+4. negative subgroup

 TERMS